StephenBirch/message-delivery-system/README.md

 # message-delivery-system

-This project is an excercise to develop a simple message delivery system using websockets.
+This project is an excercise to develop a simple message delivery system

 ## How to run